OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Work:

-- Add pinned SQLx migration dependencies and a matching pinned `sqlx-cli` installation path.
+- Pin direct SQLx and `sqlx-cli` to `=0.9.0` and provide a matching CLI installation path.
 - Remove the historical Diesel migration directories and activate the existing final simple SQLx baseline without moving or rewriting it.
 - Configure the migration directory consistently for the CLI and `sqlx::migrate!()`.
 - Set `migrate.defaults.migration-type = "reversible"` in `sqlx.toml`; do not rely on type inference from the simple baseline.